 - Eligibility to join our Writers in the Schools (WITS) program [Nova Scotia residents only]

-- Eligibility to join peer assessment juries for Atlantic Book Awards categories administered by the WFNS (rate of pay: $250 + $5 per book assessed)
+- Eligibility to join peer assessment juries, such as a jury for one of the five Atlantic Book Awards categories administered by the WFNS (rate of pay: $250 + $5 per book assessed)

-- Compensation for participating in WFNS-organized public readings (rates of pay: $250 for a solo reading and $125 for a shared reading)
+- Compensation for participating in WFNS-organized public writers’ panels and readings (rates of pay: starting at $250 for the equivalent of a solo reading and $125 for the equivalent of a shared reading)

 APPLICATIONS ACCEPTED ON A ROLLING BASIS

 Writers with a book professionally published by a third-party book publishing company.

 - A link to your book’s listing on your publisher’s website